Institute-of-Emerging-Careers/placements-portal/README.md

 ### Step 2: Clone git repository
 `git clone https://github.com/Institute-of-Emerging-Careers/placements-portal.git`
 ### Step 3: Frontend `webapp`
-The webapp is the frontend of the application writiten in NextJS-Typescript.
+The webapp is the frontend of the application written in NextJS-Typescript.
 Simply run the `dockerDevStart.sh` script **from inside the webapp directory**:
 ```
 cd webapp
 ./dockerDevStart.sh